 File Name and Alt Text

-Search engines don’t view images like we do.
+Search engines don’t necessarily view images like humans do (though they keep getting smarter).
 Instead, the image is crawled and its relevance determined based on the image’s data.
 So, when it comes to search engine rankings, file names matter.

 If you’re still not finding a good size range or just came to the realization that perhaps your entire website needs an image optimization overhaul, go ahead and reach out to us!